Nike Boys Lacrosse Camp at Castleton State College Castleton, Vermont

 Instruction each day will take place at the Castleton Spartan Stadium.
 The multi-use artificial turf facility opened in the fall of 2009 and is one of the finest in New England.Meet your coaching staff

-Bo McDougall enters his second season in 2013 as Head Coach of the Castleton lacrosse team.
+Bo McDougall enters his third season in 2014 as Head Coach of the Castleton lacrosse team.
 Coach McDougall is also an assistant with the Spartan football team.

 In McDougall’s first season at the helm, the Spartans posted an 11-9 record, finished 7-1 in the North Atlantic Conference and was named NAC Coach of the Year.
-Castleton took the regular season NAC crown, but fell in the NAC Championship game to New England College.
+Castleton advanced to the NAC Championship but fell to New England College.
 The Spartans qualified as the two seed in the ECAC New England lacrosse tournament, but fell to University of New England in the semifinals.
+Four players earned first-team all-conference honors, including the NAC Defender of the Year Adam Farmer and NAC Rookie of the Year Zach Davidson.

 A 2006 graduate of Saint Lawrence University where he lettered in both football and lacrosse, McDougall spent 2011 as an assistant coach with the football and men’s lacrosse teams at Eastern Collegiate Football Conference (ECFC) foe and in-state rival Norwich University.
 While at Norwich McDougall was responsible for coaching the outside linebackers with the football program, while serving as the defensive coordinator for the men’s lacrosse team.